3dgiordano/covid-19-uy-vacc-data/home.en.md

       <b>18/05/2021 14:30</b>
     </td>
     <td>
-      From this moment Vacuna.uy updates its population base to the one updated by MSP last week.<br>
+      The site updates its population base to the updated numbers published by MSP last week.<br>
       The change affects the percentages shown.
-It is reported for the purpose of those who notice the change know the reason.<br>
 The informational message will be removed on 05/19/2021 at 10AM UYT.
     </td>
   </tr>
 </table>